Catherine Dumas

 Catherine Dumas (born 13 July 1957) is a French politician who has represented Paris in the Senate since 2017, previously holding a seat from 2007 to 2011.
 A member of The Republicans (LR), she has also been a Councillor of Paris since 2001.

 Dumas entered the Senate in 2007 following the resignation of Philippe Goujon, who had been elected to the National Assembly.
 She was elected a Senator in her own right in 2017 and reelected in 2023.

+On 30 January 2024, following the appointment of Rachida Dati as Minister of Culture, she became president of the 'Changer Paris' group in the Council of Paris with 42 votes for and 9 blank or invalid votes.